Adidas Al Rihla: Final matches – Al Hilm

 The match ball for the 2022 FIFA World Cup Final was announced on 11 December 2022.
-It is a variation of the Al Rihla named the Adidas Al Hilm (الحلم, a reference to "every nation's dream of lifting the FIFA World Cup").
+It is a variation of the Al Rihla, named the Adidas Al Hilm (الحلم, a reference to "every nation's dream of lifting the FIFA World Cup").

-The Al Hilm was used for the Semi-finals, 3rd position playoff and the final of the World Cup 2022.
-It is the ninth special ball for FIFA World Cup semi-final/final matches designed by Adidas, the other eight being the Tango Durlast (1978), Tango España (1982), Azteca (1986), Fevernova (2002), +Teamgeist Berlin (2006), the Jabulani (2010), the Brazuca Final Rio (2014), and the Telstar Mechta (2018).
+The Al Hilm was used for the Semi-finals, 3rd-position playoff, and the final of the World Cup 2022.
+It is the fifth special ball for FIFA World Cup semi-final and final matches designed by Adidas, the previous four being the +Teamgeist Berlin (2006), the Jo'bulani (2010), the Brazuca Final Rio (2014), and the Telstar Mechta (2018).

-Al Hilm has the same languages as Al Rihla, but in another configuration.
+Al Hilm includes the same text and languages as the Al Rihla ball, but in a different configuration.